CasimirKaPazi/balhukbar/Grammar.md

 * *ne* - confirmation, asking for evidential
 * *honō* - anticipation
 * *he* - surprise or doubt
-* *cymvy* - not caring about or purposefully ignoring something, frustration
+* *cimvi* - not caring about or purposefully ignoring something, frustration

 <div id='Numeral-System'/>